-As a parent, you are best placed to decide on the right time for the dummy to go – it’s your decision.
+As a parent, you’re best placed to decide on the right time for the dummy to go – it’s your decision.

 Sometimes children decide to give up their dummies by themselves.
 Most often, parents are the ones who decide.
 Try not to feel rushed or pressured by the reactions of family, other children or even strangers.

 Your child is likely to have become very attached to the dummy.
-Touching and sucking on the dummy will be comforting.
-Like other attachment objects, dummies can help young children manage everyday stress in their lives.
+Touching and sucking on the dummy comforts and soothes your child.
+And like other attachment objects, dummies can help young children manage everyday stress in their lives.

 But there comes a time when the dummy has to go.
-Your child will probably not find it easy to part with.
+Your child probably won’t find it easy to part with.
 So if you feel it’s time for the dummy to go, a gradual approach is the fairest and easiest.

 - Take some pressure off by reminding yourself that sucking a dummy never becomes a lifelong habit.
 Many children will stop using a dummy by themselves.